OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.b Setting VLANs on the RPi hosts

 On each RPi, replace some files in the `/etc/systemd/network` directory with versions that define the VLAN configuration.
 New versions are available in this repository in the `vlanned/etc/systemd/network` directory - upload them to your RPis.
 You are encouraged to review these files to learn how persistent configuration of VLANs can be achieved in Linux.
 The files contain explanation of each construct used.
-After uploading them, you can restart the RPi with the `reboot` command, or if you attach to your RPis using WiFi you can restart only the networking with the following commands:
+After uploading them, you can restart the RPi with the `reboot` command.
+Alternatively, you can reach to your RPis using WiFi restart only the networking with the following commands:

 ```
 $ ip link set down brmux